dmjohnsson23/teql/README.md

 ## Proposed Syntax

-*The syntax is still in a constant state of flux ad evolution; nothing below is guaranteed to be final.*
+*The syntax is still in a constant state of flux and evolution; nothing below is guaranteed to be final.*

 SQL is a great language for making bulk change to a database.
 Why not use something similar to make bulk changes to text files?
 For example: